jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5  Synthetic Data Generation and Training a Model.md

 # Synthetic Data Generation and Training a Model

-In this section we will look at the challenges of Synthetic Data Generation (SDG) and the process for training a model.
+:bulb:In this section we will look at how using InstructLab you can create high quality training data - Synthetic Data Generation (SDG), and the challenges associated with alternative methods for creating training data.
+Along with how we use the SDG to train the model and how that process works.

 ## Synthetic Data Generation Challenges